cloudfoundry-community/splunk-firehose-nozzle/README.md

 possible values: ValueMetric,CounterEvent,Error,LogMessage,HttpStartStop,ContainerMetric

 EXTRA_FIELDS -
-Extra fields you want to annotate your events with.
+Extra fields you want to annotate your events with (format is key:value,key:value).

 FIREHOSE_KEEP_ALIVE -
 Keep Alive duration for the firehose consumer.